 3.4) Persistent posting of irrelevant materials is grounds for removal from discussion groups.
 Refer to rule 2.6 too.

 3.4.1) Members are not to make false claims and post fake news.
-They should be prepared personally to provide evidence or explanations for their own views.
+They should be prepared personally to provide evidence or explanations to back up what you have posted.

 3.4.3) Please do not post chain viral posts into the group, such as those about computer viruses or those promising good luck or free money if you post to enough people.